 Persons With Disabilities, and

-An employee will be asked to provide appropriate documentation to support his or her request to EEO/ER.
-Documentation that may be considered, includes, but is not limited to: changes in hours or days of work; or time off with or without pay.
+An employee will be asked to provide appropriate documentation to support his or her request to EEO/A. Documentation that may be considered, includes, but is not limited to: changes in hours or days of work; or time off with or without pay.

 In some cases, the university's dress code may also be modified to accommodate a religious practice.